I was born in 1962 in Herefordshire, UK, a county I still love for its quiet natural beauty.

 From my early teens I loved improvising at the piano and writing music.
-I spent many hours listening to modern classical music on Radio 3 (and to John Peel’s evening show on Radio 1!)
 I studied organ with Roy Massey, the organist of Hereford cathedral, passing the A.R.C.O. organ diploma at the age of 17.

 I was a pupil at Hereford Cathedral School, then organ scholar at St. Peter’s College, Oxford University.
 I have a BA (1st class) in Music from Oxford.

 As a composer in the last 10 years I have focussed mainly on writing classical choral music, particularly sacred works, which represents a welcome return to my musical roots and heritage.
 My choral composing has included many commissions, especially for Gloucester Cathedral, as well as works for the cathedral choirs of Worcester, Hereford and Brecon.
 In 2019 this led to holidays in Malta and Rome to hear choirs performing my music.

-We have 3 sons: James, David and Michael.
-James is a professional music producer working in London; he was part of the electronic dance music duo NVOY for several years and now creates bespoke sync work for adverts.
+We have 3 sons.
+Our eldest, James, is a professional music producer in London; he was part of the electronic dance music duo NVOY for several years and now works on bespoke sync work for adverts. www.jamesphilipking.com.